ios-xr/gisobuild/README.md

                         is generally used to reduce the size of the output ISO.
 Do not use this option before discussing with Cisco support.
-  --remove-all-key-requests
-                        Remove all key requests from the input ISO --remove-key-requests REMOVE_KEY_REQUESTS [REMOVE_KEY_REQUESTS ...]
-                        Remove key requests, specified in a space separated list.
-These are matched against the filename, e.g. key_request.kpkg --no-buildinfo        Do not update the build metadata in mdata.json with the GISO build information
+  --clear-key-request   Remove all key requests from the input ISO --no-buildinfo        Do not update the build metadata in mdata.json with
+                        the GISO build information